microsoft/CameraTraps/api/batch_processing/postprocessing/repeat_detection_elimination.md

 Anything left in this folder will be considered a false positive and removed from your results in subsequent steps<, so the next task is to <i>delete all the images in this folder that have bounding boxes on actual objects of interest</i>.

 Note that it&rsquo;s common to have a false positive in an image that also has an animal in it; you can safely delete these, because these scripts operate on individual <i>detections</i>, not <i>images</i>.
-So this image is safe to delete:
+So this image is safe to delete, and you&rsquo;ll be telling the script that the box is a false positive, but you <i>won&rsquo;t</i> be telling it that the deer is a false positive:

 <img style="margin-left:50px;" src="images/mixed_positive.jpg" width="700"><br/>